-- interconnect new distributed generation facilities with a nameplate rating of 300 kVA or less [aggregated on the customer side of the point of common coupling1(PCC)] connected in parallel to radial distribution feeders.2 - review any modifications affecting the interface at the PCC to existing distributed generation facilities with a nameplate rating of 300 kVA or less (aggregated on the customer side of the PCC) that have been interconnected to the utility radial distribution system and where an existing contract between the applicant and the utility is in place.
+- interconnect new distributed generation facilities with a nameplate rating of 300 kVA or less, or Farm Waste Generators 400 kW or less, [aggregated on the customer side of the point of common coupling(PCC)] connected in parallel to radial distribution feeders. - review any modifications affecting the interface at the PCC to existing distributed generation facilities with a nameplate rating of 300 kVA or less, or Farm Waste Generators of 400 kW or less, (aggregated on the customer side of the PCC) that have been interconnected to the utility radial distribution system and where an existing contract between the applicant and the utility is in place.